Starting on Mastodon or Pixelfed or in the Fediverse: the no-bullshit intro guide!

 • No algorithm trying to exploit your attention for commercial gain

-• Nobody is trying to sell your data
+• No big companies is trying to sell your data

 • Most people are super chill and relaxed and just there to have nice conversation